CoCoMilkyWay/trader/README.md

 ### **Pros:**
 - Provides unified code for both real trading and backtesting, ensuring backtest integrity
-- since data are fed bar-by-bar and executed sequentially mostly by single thread, you have no worry future information is hidden in this complicated process
+- since data are fed bar-by-bar and executed sequentially mostly by single thread, you have no worry about future information is hidden in this complicated process

 ### **Problems:**
 - Heavy, slow, and complicated